Liability Order

 Do I need to attend the hearing at the Magistrates Court?

-You don’t need to attend the hearing.
-Unless the amount claimed on the summons is wrong or you are not the person named on the summons, the Magistrate must grant a liability order.
+No you don’t need to attend and furthermore, unless the amount claimed on the summons is wrong or you are not the person named on the summons, the Magistrate must grant a liability order.

 If you do decide to attend the hearing you will normally be able to speak with a representative from the local authority.
 It would be helpful to take any evidence of financial hardship with you.
 In most cases, an agreement will usually be set up allowing you to settle the debt by way of affordable repayments.
 The Liability Order will still be granted.
 The account will remain with the local authority unless you default on the agreed payment arrangement.